0x80/shreditor/documentation/SchreditorManual.md

 * Max and shruthi firmware don't use the same character set for patch names, special characters might differ.
 * When switching devices any playing notes will hang on the previous device
 * Note trigger settings are not handled at the moment
-* Sometimes device presets don't load, and slots stay empty.
-Restart app.
+* Sometimes device presets don't load, and slots stay empty -> Restart app.
 *

 Bugs